SD › Phnom Penh Best Hotels

 This delightful hotel boasts a cozy massage spa, Western and Khmer restaurant, plus a rooftop Skybar and plunge pool with panoramic views of the city and glimpses of the Mekong River.
 Rooms are large and sunny with Cambodian-themed art, many with balconies.
 Located near Wat Botum Park, just a short walk to the night market and the bars, restaurants, and nightlife that line the riverbank.

 A low-key hotel in the lively Riverfront area, walking distance to tons of bars, restaurants, and a night market.
 The hotel’s rooftop pool and bar offer views of the Mekong River.
-Downstairs is a cheery, all-day, Eastern and Western restaurant.
-Rooms and suites here include rainfall showers, some with tubs or balconies.
+Downstairs is a cheery, all-day restaurant.
+Rooms and suites here include rain showers, some with tubs or balconies.
 The hotel is near Wat Botum and the Independence Monument, south of the Royal Palace and National Museum.

 Staying in Voat Phnum